goldcaddy77/warthog/README.md

 ## Warthog

-Opinionated set of tools for setting up GraphQL backed by TypeORM
+Opinionated set of tools for setting up GraphQL backed by TypeORM.
+Built on the shoulder of giants.

+- Apollo Server 2 (running express)
+- TypeORM
+- TypeGraphQL
+- GraphQL Bindings

 Note: requires use of Postgres currently